codyjlin/rtsrl/README.md

 	cd rtsrl
 	```

-3. To run the main Python program, run the command:
+3. To run the main Python program which runs the random and rate-monotonic schedulers, run the command:

 	```bash
 	make run